zulip/zulip-gci/tasks/chat-application-comparison.md

 task description should tell you which chat application and set you should be testing.

-* You have to create a new team in the third party chat application and refer to the docs for completing most of the tasks.
+* You will likely need to create a new team in the third party chat application (so that you can play around with their UI) and refer to their documentation in order to complete most of the tasks here.

-* Try to submit link to documentation whenever you can.
-If not possible screenshots are good.
+* The best answer for whether a feature exists is usually a link to their documentation.
+When a feature exists in a product, but isn't documented, screenshots are a good way to demonstrate the feature.

 # Set A